ParvJain/k8s-utils/README.md

-This is a small utility tool to find missing environment variable for pod running on multiple clusters.
+This is a small utility tool to find missing environment variable for pods running on different clusters.

 ## Requirements:
 - Kubeconfig file on system where this tool will run.